lindy-labs/opus_contracts/docs/CONTRIBUTING.md

 tasks to unblock other teammates and help push the project forward.

 #### Skipping CI
-If you're contributing a change where it's not necessary to run the full test suite (CI), you can include a `[skip ci]` string anywhere in the commit message body.
+If you're contributing a change where it's not necessary to run the Cairo test suite (CI), you can include a `[skip ci]` string anywhere in the commit message body.
 This will instruct GitHub Actions to skip the appropriate jobs.

-Note that the CI won't run for draft pull requests either.
+Note that the Cairo test suite CI won't run for draft pull requests either.

 ### Cairo conventions